microsoft/scs25-copilot-studio-extensibility/docs/lab-04/index.md

-# Lab 04: Setup an MCP Server locally and add it to Microsoft Copilot Studio
+# Lab 04: Setup an API Key protected MCP Server locally and add it to Microsoft Copilot Studio

 In this part, you will learn about how to run a Model Context Protocol (MCP) server and how to connect it to Microsoft Copilot Studio.
 Zava has created an MCP server for inventory management that provides tools for managing products (like `get_products` and `add_product`), stores (such as `get_stores` and `add_store`), and inventory operations (including `list_inventory_by_store`).